-Protest -- A protest is a written objection by an interested party to a solicitation, proposed award, or actual award of a contract.
+Protest -- A protest is a written objection by an interested party to a solicitation or to a proposed award or actual award of a contract.

 Purchase Order (PO) -- An Airports Authority contractual instrument with specified terms and conditions to purchase goods and services issued to the supplier or vendor upon receipt of quotations of price and delivery schedule.